Scott AFB recipient of EPA, Frey Farms food donation partnership

 |0

-This work, Scott AFB recipient of EPA, Frey Farms food donation partnership [Image 5 of 5], by SrA Violette Hosack, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Scott AFB recipient of EPA, Frey Farms food donation partnership, by Karen Petitt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.